web-stream/donate/README.md

 ultimately the boring day to day work needed to keep webstream working well is done by our [team](https://team.webstream.dev).
 We do not work full time on Web Stream Dev and we supported purely by [webstream project](https://www.webstream.dev) and donations.

+## About our solution

 Web Stream Dev runs on all the plartforms below and many more besides, completely free of charge.

 [patreon img](https://www.patreon.com/webstream)

 Please help us keep it that way!

 Please donate using one of the options above so we can keep improving Web Stream Dev and supporting our users!

  **Are you a company?** Do you need changes or additions to Web Stream Dev, or want it to run on your hardware?
  [Get in touch!](https://contact.webstream.dev/) we offer consultancy work, and can make builds for your device available on our website.